 Students serving expulsions will not be awarded grades or credit during the period of expulsion.
 Expulsion for certain violations including use or possession of alcohol or drugs, may result in revocation of student's driver's license.
-When a student is expelled, the Superintendent will notify any college in which the expelled student is enrolled under the Postsecondary Enrollment Option at the time the expulsion is imposed.

 Permanent Exclusion

 State law provides for the permanent exclusion of a student, 16 years of age or older who engages in certain criminal activity.
 Permanently excluded students may never be permitted to return to school anywhere in the State of Ohio.
 A permanent exclusion may be considered if the student is convicted or adjudicated delinquent for committing one or more of the following crimes while on the property of any Ohio school: